 sales@powerguard.co.uk +44 (0) 1507 600688

-Such lighting is designed to illuminate escape routes to create appropriate visual conditions to allow occupants to exit the premises, find escape routes and locate appropriate firefighting equipment in the event of an emergency situation.
+This lighting is designed to illuminate escape routes creating clear visibility, and allowing occupants to locate and exit the premises and find appropriate firefighting equipment in the event of an emergency.

-We’ve put together this guide to offer practical guidance and advice for anyone undertaking works on emergency lighting solutions.
+We’ve put together this guide to offer practical guidance and advice for anyone undertaking work on emergency lighting solutions.

 The Guidelines

-Emergency lighting systems should be in possession of the following British Standards:
+Emergency lighting systems should have the following British Standards:

 Emergency lighting, as we’ve already mentioned, is covered by several pieces of legislation and regulation, the most important of these include: